The latest CCHN activities in Amman aimed to connect field practitioners working on Yemen. (Photo Credit: Nikolas Rubiato/CCHN)

 Download the CCHN Field Manual

-Prior to the workshop, the participants had interacted with the facilitation team and the other participants through CCHN Connect.
+Prior to the workshop, the participants interacted with the facilitation team and the other participants through CCHN Connect.
 They also prepared a case-study about a particularly challenging negotiation they had faced in the past.
-Al-Husban added, “It was a great way to engage us all in the lead up to the workshop.”
+Al-Husban added: “It was a great way to engage us all in the lead up to the workshop.”
 Another participant said that it was practical to have all the information in one place.

 Peer Workshop group photo in Amman, Jordan.
 (Photo Credit: Nikolas Rubiato/CCHN)